How Enmeshment In Childhood Leads To Fear of Relationships And Avoidant Attachment In Men

 "In a functional upbringing, a child would be recognized as an individual, and given the space to develop his own sense of self; his own personal identity.
 The mother would allow the child to set his own boundaries, and she would graciously respect them.
 She would set her own boundaries, and teach the children the importance of self-sufficiency and independence while offering nurturing encouragement.
 If the mother is emotionally undeveloped, needy, and incapable of setting and maintaining her own boundaries, the child will grow up playing an unhealthy role.
 The child will be used to satisfy the emotional needs of the mother.
 He will grow up believing that his purpose in life is to make sure his mother is happy and okay." - Smother Dearest - Mother And Son Enmeshment by Cayla Clark on the Next Chapter blog.

-In childhood, the mother will regularly invade the child's physical and emotional space.
+In childhood, an enmeshed mother will regularly invade her child's physical and emotional space.
 This could happen in a number of different ways.
 The mother could adopt helicopter style parenting.
-This means being overly protective or taking an excessive interest in the child's life.
-Following the child closely and directing their movements when they are attempting to play or interact with others.
-Not allowing the child much freedom to undertake normal childhood activities for fear of injury or danger.
-Attempting to control the child completely, and not teaching them how to make their own judgments and decisions.
-Pushing the child into being what the mother wants them to be with little consideration of the child's individual talents or likes.
-Doing everything for the child, well into teenage years and beyond leaving them with little knowledge of how to cook, clean or do everyday tasks.
+This means being overly protective or taking an excessive interest in her child's life.
+Following them closely and directing their movements when they are attempting to play or interact with others.
+Not allowing much freedom to undertake normal childhood activities for fear of injury or danger.
+Attempting complete control rather than teaching them how to make their own judgments and decisions.
+Pushing her child into being what she wants them to be with little consideration of their individual talents or likes.
+Doing everything for them, well into teenage years and beyond leaving them with little knowledge of how to cook, clean or do everyday tasks.

-The mother could attempt to become the child's best friend or alternative for adult companionship:
+The enmeshed mother could attempt to become her child's best friend or alternative for adult companionship:

 "When I was a kid my mom would pull me out of school some days, not for any reason other than she seemed to want my company.
 I would just get dragged along while she shopped, and then we’d have lunch somewhere, with me listening to her talking about her life with my dad and how she was feeling about their relationship.
 Sometimes she would take me to the movies with her – not kid movies but grown-up stuff.
 My dad was always working or drinking, and she didn’t have many women friends, so I was her fill-in.
 And in a way that wasn’t so bad.
 I liked skipping school and eating out and getting see to movies that other kids didn’t, but at the same time I always felt a little bit weird with her.
 She always seemed to sit a little too close to me, and she commented on my body all the time, especially when I was a teenager.
 Sometimes she’d walk into the bathroom when I was in the shower to put away towels or some stupid thing that could easily have waited until I was done and dressed.
 Lots of stuff like that.
 I had no privacy at all.
 Even if I was in my room with the door locked she could be right outside, listening and asking me through the closed door what I was doing, was I OK, did I need her for anything.
 All I really wanted was for her to leave me alone." - Childhood Covert Incest And Adult Life by Robert Weiss on PsychCentral.